Sottix99/Point-cloud-transformers-for-3D-fragment-matching/README.md

 | Type of couples| Balanced |
 | Batch Size| 64*|
 | Number of features| 7*|
+* These parameters change in the other runs performed and reported in this repository
 ## Results

 The following table shows the metrics for the three different runs performed, in the last column the link to download the weights of the trained model can be accessed.